 ASP.NET Core Project File

 In this article, I am going to discuss the ASP.NET Core Project File in detail.
 Please read our previous article, where we discussed How to Create the ASP.NET Core Web Application using Visual Studio 2022 and .NET 6 and discussed the different project templates available as part of the ASP.NET Core Web Application.

-If you have worked with the previous versions of ASP.NET Framework, then you may know, while creating a project in visual studio, it creates a project file for us.
-If you are using C# as the programming language then it will create the project file with the “.csproj” extension.
-Similarly, if you are using VB as the programming language, then it will create the project file with the “.vbproj” extension.
+If you have worked with the previous versions of ASP.NET Framework, then you may know that while creating a Project in Visual Studio, it creates a project file for us.
+If you use C# as the programming language, it will create the project file with the “.csproj” extension.
+Similarly, if you use VB as the programming language, it will create the project file with the “.vbproj” extension.
 But with ASP.NET Core (.NET), the project file’s format and content have changed significantly.